mathiaslyngbye/mathiaslyngbye.github.io/travel.md

 * Pants

     Mildly destination dependent.
 Typically one or two pairs.
-Preferably one worn one packed.
+Preferably one pair worn and one pair packed.

 * Outer layers